 5. Name the Country:

 Here’s a great activity nicely linked to Geography, and also could be used to help pupils get to know each other if you are faced with pupils who don’t really know their class mates yet.
-Using Tagxedo, add the pupils names to a map (The UK and Africa are templates within Tagxedo), print out, and ask various questions such as, “Whose name is in Essex?”, or “Whose name is in Nigeria?” (obviously depending on the map you chose), and get the students finding each other in the classroom to get them talking.
-Clearly, you may need ‘normal’ maps handy, so they can work out the counties or countries.
+Using Tagxedo, add the pupil’s names to a map (The UK and Africa are templates within Tagxedo), print out, and ask various questions such as, “Whose name is in Essex?”, or “Whose name is in Nigeria?” (obviously depending on the map you chose), and get the students finding each other in the classroom to get them talking.
+Clearly, you may need ‘normal’ maps handy so they can work out the counties or countries.
 Click here to see the resource idea, and how other teachers have used this activity.

 6. Lined Paper, with a Difference:

 Writing should be fun, and offering pupils an alternative way to write is a priority for many teachers.
-We are not advocating that you spend any money for this activity, but getting pupils to write on normal lined paper can be taken to a new level with these ‘lined paper’ books, which have made their lines a little more…shall we say…quirky!
-The exercise books we early posted could easily be re-created, for educational purposes, to encourage pupils to write in a style that matches the lines they are writing on.
+We are not advocating that you spend any money on this activity, but getting pupils to write on normal lined paper can be taken to a new level with these ‘lined paper’ books, which have made their lines a little more…shall we say…quirky!
+The exercise books we early posted could easily be recreated, for educational purposes, to encourage pupils to write in a style that matches the lines they are writing on.
 Click here to see the resource the idea.